Mount Pleasant station (SkyTrain)

-Mount Pleasant is a planned underground station for the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
-It will be located at the southwest corner of the intersection of East Broadway and Main Street in the Mount Pleasant neighbourhood of Vancouver, British Columbia, Canada.
+Mount Pleasant is an underground station under construction on the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
+It is being built on the southwest corner of the intersection of East Broadway and Main Street in the Mount Pleasant neighbourhood of Vancouver, British Columbia, Canada.
 Originally scheduled to open in 2025, the station's projected opening has been pushed back twice; as of May 2024, it is scheduled to open in late 2027.